 Every film festival has their own specific rules concerning screening eligibility.
 Here are some important points we consider at SXSW Film.

-Most important is your date of completion.
-To be eligible to submit to SXSW 2014 your film must have been completed in 2012, 2013, or be on track for completion in early 2014.
-The dates of production don’t matter - some films take 10 years to complete - but what matters is when you complete the film.
+Your Film’s Completion Date: To be eligible to submit to SXSW 2017 your film must have been completed in 2015, 2016, or be on track to be completed in early 2017.
+The dates of production don’t matter, some films take 10 years to make, what matters is when you complete the film.

-Features may NOT be posted online or available for download or purchase on any platform, including but not limited to VOD, digital download, or DVD/BluRay.
-This touches on a gray area - DVDs being used as incentives for a film's crowdfunding campaign.
-This will NOT be considered as a “publicly available” film thereby keeping those films eligible for a screening at SXSW.
-However, we ask that when you give out these incentives you insist the DVDs not be used for any public screenings.
-We also advise that if you are considering creating this type of crowdfunding incentive, you do not make your DVD copies available until after your festival premiere and run.
+This touches on a gray area: DVDs as incentives for the film’s crowdfunding campaign.
+This will NOT be considered as a “publicly available” film, so those films are still eligible.
+However, we ask that you insist the incentive DVDs not be used for any public screenings.
+We also advise that if you are considering creating this type of crowd-funding incentive, you do not make your DVD copies available until after your festival premiere and run.

 What if your film has screened at another festival outside of Austin?
 It is still eligible for consideration at SXSW!
 While we do consider premiere status (read more about our premiere policies for features and shorts in our FAQ) it is not the only factor in our selection process.